-The Animal and Plant Health Inspection Service (APHIS) is holding four in-person listening sessions to solicit public comment to aid in the development of criteria for recognizing the use of third-party inspection and certification programs as a positive factor when determining APHIS inspection frequencies at facilities licensed or registered under the Animal Welfare Act.
-If you are interested in attending one of the listening sessions, please click on the link below to register for a specific location.
-Please indicate in the comments box if you would like to speak at the listening session.
-A virtual listening session will be held by telephone on March 14 for those unable to attend the in-person session.
-Details will be sent at a later date for those that registered for that session.
-See recent publication of the public meeting notice in the Federal Register.
+The Animal and Plant Health Inspection Service (APHIS) held five in-person and one virtual listening sessions to solicit public comment to aid in the development of criteria for recognizing the use of third-party inspection and certification programs as a positive factor when determining APHIS inspection frequencies at facilities licensed or registered under the Animal Welfare Act.
+If you are interested in downloading transcripts of each listening sessions, please click on the link below to each session to get a copy of the transcript.

 Santa Clara Marriott